Guðmundur and Geirfinnur case: Aftermath

-In February 2018, the State Prosecutor requested that the Supreme Court acquit Sævar, Kristján, Tryggvi, Albert, Guðjón and Erla.
-On 27 September 2018, the Supreme Court acquitted all five men, but did not reverse Erla's conviction.

 Media

 A documentary directed by Dylan Howitt called Out of Thin Air was released in 2017.
 The film was aired by the BBC.
 An Icelandic film called Imagine Murder (Lifun) was being made about the case in 2017.
 Directed by Egill Örn Egilsson, the film was scheduled to premiere in 2019.
 Buzzfeed Unsolved covered the case in 2019.
 Casefile also covered the case in March 2021.